 - Concurrent Placement: Normally 2 days (or 4 sessions) per week; Lasts for about 6 months

-Full-time students will be arranged to take one block placement in Term 3 of the first year (June to August) and one concurrent placement in Term 1 of the second year (September to March).
+Full-time students will be arranged to take one block placement in Summer Term of the first year (June to August) and one concurrent placement in Term 1 of the second year (September to March).

 Part-time students will be arranged to take one concurrent placement in Term 2 of the second year (January to June) and another concurrent placement in Term 1 of the third year.
 Placement can be arranged in weekday evenings and weekends so that students having full-time job can still fulfil the 900-hour supervised field practicum requirements.

 Students can also choose non-local placement (block placement) to practically explore the social welfare systems of other countries (e.g. Canada, Australia, Singapore and Taiwan).
 (Non-local Placement Sharing Booklet)

 The tuition fees for students admitted in 2023-24 are as follows: